|Share this article:|

 - Click Run to execute the replication process:

-- Click the Monitor button to check that the replication was successful.
-A list of completed tables appears at the bottom.
+- Click Monitor to check that the replication was successful.
+A list of replicated tables appears at the bottom.

-- For the Double data type, NaN values are loaded as 0.0.
+- For Double data type, NaN values are replicated as 0 in the Windows environment.